20ioppolan/theMANgler/README.md

 ![image](https://user-images.githubusercontent.com/69920589/196738063-442658b1-8d68-48e9-b277-657de5dbec61.png)

-But all you get are dissappointments.
+But all you get are disappointments.